Developing RESILIENCE – Thinking (Part 2)

 One result seen in these 2 scans:

 a.
-When ‘finding out the world is better than you thought’ – updating beliefs in a positive direction – scans showed increased activity in the left IFG.
+When you ‘find out the world is better than you thought’ = updating beliefs in a positive direction, the brain showed increased activity in the left IFG.

-In comparing Ps & Os, when using updated beliefs in a negative direction, both optimists & pessimists showed similar activation in the left IFG, & pessimistic participants had significantly less reaction in their right IFG than optimists.
+Comparing Ps & Os, when using updated beliefs in a negative direction, both groups showed some activation in the right IFG, & but the pessimists had significantly less reaction in their left IFG than optimists.

-Several other studies have tied activation in the right IFG to pessimistic thinking.
+Several other studies have also tied activation in the right IFG to pessimistic thinking.

-Neurotransmitter systems also can differentiate Os & Ps.
+Neurotransmitter systems also can differentiate Ps from Os.
 Sufficient Dopamine seems important in maintaining the positive bias, & low Serotonin has been implicated in the negative bias.
 (MORE….)

 BTW – correcting chemical imbalances is the reason for taking meds – although not everyone can take them safely.